pmalonis/birdwerdz/README.md

     python setup.py install

 ### Overview
-The algorithm uses DTW to find potential matches it a recording to a given template.
+The algorithm uses dynamic time-warping to find potential matches it a recording to a given template.
 These matches represent local minima in the space of mappings between the template recording and the recording to be analyzed.
 This set of matches contains all of the examples of the template vocalization, as well as many false positives.
 In the second step of the algorithm a